gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the Access Token is valid, the Group Manager responds to the POST request with a 2.01 (Created) response, according to what is specified in the signalled transport profile of ACE.
 The Group Manager MUST use the Content-Format "application/ace+cbor" defined in Section 8.14 of {{I-D.ietf-ace-oauth-authz}}.

 The payload of the 2.01 (Created) response is a CBOR map, which MUST include the 'cnonce' parameter defined in section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}, and MAY include the 'sign_info' parameter as well as the 'pub_key_enc' parameter.
+Note that this deviates from the default payload format for this response message as defined in the ACE framework (see Section 5.8.1 of {{I-D.ietf-ace-oauth-authz}}).

 The 'cnonce' parameter includes a nonce N generated by the Group Manager.
 The joining node may use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req}}).